Corionis/ELS/artifacts/document/ideas.md

  * Fix Library Name issue.
 The dirs names should not have to match the library or group name.
  * Go though Documentary libraries and verify all have been changed
  * Add option to overwrite output files
+ * Avoid cascading errors if all targets are full
+ * For VolMunger actions add a transcode option for high-resource-demand items, e.g. Bring It On

 # Ideas